Plan on Living in Spain after Brexit? Find out your best legal options

 3. Healthcare for Expats in Spain

 The Spanish National Health System provides public healthcare to residents.
-British citizens moving to Spain should consider private health insurance options like BUPA Global or DKV to meet visa requirements.
+British citizens moving to Spain should consider private health insurance options like BUPA Global or DKV to meet visa requirements (if unable to benefit from the S1 coverage for pensioners).
 The Instituto Nacional de la Seguridad Social (INSS), which is the Spanish Social Security System, oversees healthcare coverage for residents.

 4. Is moving to Spain after Brexit possible?